We all know that customer centricity is essential; even more so these days with the lockdown in most countries due to the pandemic.

 Do you know the best way to contact your target customers, as well as their preferred place and time to connect?

-Review how you communicate with your customer and what information exchange there is at that time.
+Review how you communicate with your customers and what information exchange there is at that time.
 Is it one-way or two?
 Are you in a monologue or a dialogue?

 Obviously the second is what it should be.
-You can learn far more about your customers when they are ready to share their information with you.
+You can learn far more about your customers by listening, especially when they are ready to share their information with you.

-They certainly have more than one need, but you must identify and address only one.
+They certainly have more than one need, but you must identify and address only one at a time.

 If you attempt to address more than one and especially if they are not sequential, your customer may be confused.